djipco/webmidi/website/api/classes/EventEmitter.md

 pattern allows one to _register_ a function to execute when a specific event is _emitted_ by the emitter.

-It is a mostly abstract class meant to be extended by (or mixed into) other objects.

 <!--**Kind**: global class
 -->